The Victorian yachting era existed in an age when being part of the “set” required a large bank balance.

 Gwendoline sailed Gweneve extensively, including a voyage from Poole to Southampton in 1923, quite an adventure in an 18ft open boat.
 During a holiday in the Scottish Isles, Gwendoline hired a boat there but wanted her own, so Gweneve was despatched by lorry to join the family.

 Gweneve was built by Summers and Payne in 1899.
-She is a gaff rigged yawl, constructed of pine on oak frames.
-She has a simple, heavy hand operated iron centre plate, and has two elegant bronze rowlocks for rowing.
-Much of her ancillary equipment is original, and her sails are over 50 years old.
+It is a gaff rigged yawl, constructed of pine on oak frames.
+It has a simple, heavy hand operated iron centre plate, and has two elegant bronze rowlocks for rowing.
+Much of the ancillary equipment is original.